Data-Science-Center-UB/Obsidian-for-Researchers/README.md

 ## 🧭 Overview
 This repository provides two core learning resources designed to help you use Obsidian for scientific research — whether you're just getting started or looking to enhance an existing workflow:

-🔹 1.
-Learn the Basics of Obsidian
+**1. Learn the Basics of Obsidian**
 A step-by-step guide that introduces the fundamental features of Obsidian.
 You’ll learn how to:

-Set up your personal Vault
+- Set up your personal Vault

-Use templates to streamline your daily workflow
+- Use templates to streamline your daily workflow

-Organize and track tasks efficiently
+- Organize and track tasks efficiently

-🔹 2.
-Apply the Zettelkasten Method with Obsidian and Zotero A complete setup inspired by Niklas Luhmann’s Zettelkasten method, including:
+**2. Apply the Zettelkasten Method with Obsidian and Zotero** A complete setup inspired by Niklas Luhmann’s Zettelkasten method, including:

-Connecting Obsidian with Zotero 7
+- Connecting Obsidian with Zotero 7

-Transferring literature-based knowledge into your Vault
+- Transferring literature-based knowledge into your Vault

-Building a personal system for long-term academic thinking and writing
+- Building a personal system for long-term academic thinking and writing

-Each resource is available in two formats:
+**Each resource is available in two formats:**

-Step-by-step instructions – ideal for beginners who want to build understanding while creating their Vault
+- Step-by-step instructions – ideal for beginners who want to build understanding while creating their Vault

-A finished example Vault – recommended for advanced users who want to dive in and explore the setup right away
+- A finished example Vault – recommended for advanced users who want to dive in and explore the setup right away

 Choose the path that fits your needs — or combine both to get the most out of your Obsidian research workflow.